nfs: fs_location being asked but not setted return error

 fs_location can be used for replication issues.
 So, if it's not setted, return should be returned.

-Updated by Daniil Lunev almost 9 years ago
+Updated by Daniil Lunev about 9 years ago

 Oh, sorry, it seems like I got a big mistake, when I typed it. :)